alexhealey/dqn_navigation/README.md

 # p1_dqn_navigation

-An implementation of DQN to solve the OpenAI Gym Navigation environment
+An implementation of DQN to solve the Unity Machine Learning Agents Toolkit Navigation environment.

 ### Introduction